fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.md

 * In total 12 persons are working at the moment in that subgroub and 25 in total for all different subgroups together

-* The focus is currently on 5 different species:
+* The focus of the lncRNA group is currently on 5 different species:
       * cow
       * pig
       * horse